RahmanTeamDevelopment/Platypus/docs/sphinx/documentation.rst

 Platypus takes as input one or more BAM files containing reads mapped to a reference genome, and an indexed FASTA file of the reference sequence.
 The BAM data are processed in chunks, sorted by the mapping position in the reference sequence of the reads.
 To reduce disk load the algorithm first loads all reads mapping to a fairly large region (default 1 mb; option bufferSize) into memory.
 Each BAM file is assumed to contain a single sample.
 While this approach works well for modest numbers of samples, it does not scale to large sample sizes (~1000 and up).
 The reason is that in order to fit all reads into memory, the region size needs to shrink as the sample size increases, increasing the number of region load operations.

 After the reads are read into memory, a de‐duplication step removes reads that likely represent PCR copies of the same molecule, as base‐calling or indel errors in these may otherwise be mistaken for real variants.
-In addition, reads having fewer than 20 high quality bases (option minGoodQualBases), defined as those with a base quality score of at least 20 (option minBaseQual), are also discarded.
+In addition, reads having fewer than 20 bases (option minGoodQualBases) with a base quality score of at least 20, are also discarded.

 By default, reads that have low mapping quality scores (below 20; option minMapQual) are also discarded.